Flare576/dotfiles/README.md

 - Main project name
 - your "Shortname" (the name you use when you type [~first.last]) or otherwise tag yourself in Jira

-The script will ask you for your information and write it to `~/dotfiles/.doNotCommit.jira`, then linking to it from your normal `.doNotCommit` file.
+The script will ask you for your information and write it to `~/dotfiles/.doNotCommit.d/.doNotCommit.jira`

 Now comes the fun part.
 If everything is setup correctly, you can run `jira -h`